NgModules help organize an application into cohesive blocks of functionality.

 that may be difficult to detect and diagnose.

-We can guard against that danger by writing a constructor that attempts to inject the module or service from the root app injector.
+To prevent this issue, write a constructor that attempts to inject the module or service from the root app injector.
 If the injection succeeds, the class has been loaded a second time.
-We can throw an error or take other remedial action.
+You can throw an error or take other remedial action.

 What is an entry component?

-Any component that Angular loads imperatively by type is an entry component,
+An entry component is any component that Angular loads imperatively by type.

 A component loaded declaratively via its selector is not an entry component.

 Most application components are loaded declaratively.
 Angular uses the component's selector to locate the element in the template.
 It then creates the HTML representation of the component and inserts it into the DOM at the selected element.
-These are not entry components.
+These aren't entry components.

 A few components are only loaded dynamically and are never referenced in a component template.